-We are a team of local pro-active, professionally trained, motivational sports specialists committed to improving physical development in children.
-We provide our active sessions by working alongside your existing staff and bring focussed and creative sessions to your existing curriculum.
+We are a team of proactive, professionally trained, motivational sports leaders committed to improving physical development in children. provide our active sessions by working alongside your existing staff and bring focussed and creative sessions to your existing curriculum.

 Every child has a different physical marker which we will establish and help them reach; whether it is to balance across a beam with out faltering, to ride a bike successfully or to lead their team at dodgeball.
 We know that if a child has learnt to succeed, at a sport or activity, they will develop as self confident individuals.